azmizar/Code-Huddle-Tutorials-ReactiveX/README.md

 # Repository for ReactiveX sample projects on [www.code-huddle.com](https://www.code-huddle.com/#/tutorials)

-## nodejs-typescript-tsc
+## rxjs-mergemap-nodejs

-> Guide to setup NodeJS application to use typescript (tsc) as the transpiler.
+> Tutorial on using mergeMap to make multiple REST API calls.